Skip to main content

 As part of Illinois' Climate & Equitable Jobs Act, or CEJA, Illinois has provided consumer rebates of up to $4,000 cash back for the purchase of an all-electric vehicle, or $1,500 for the purchase of an all-electric motorcycle.

-The Illinois EPA is opening a new round of EV Rebates on November 1, 2023.
-This cycle will run until January 31, 2024.
+The Illinois EPA will open the next EV Rebate Program funding round on January 21, 2025.
+The funding round will run from January 21, 2025, to April 30, 2025.
 Illinois residents purchasing a new or used all-electric passenger vehicle ($4,000) or all-electric motorcycle ($1,500) from an Illinois licensed dealer are eligible for the rebate.
 Applicants that certify as low income are given priority in disbursement of the rebates.
-Vehicles must have been purchased within 90 days of the rebate cycle window.
-The application and instructions will be available on October 18, 2023 on the Illinois EPA’s Electric Vehicle Rebate Program webpage.
+The legislature appropriated $14 million to the Electric Vehicle Rebate Fund for the current fiscal year, which ends on June 30, 2025.
+View details for the Illinois EV Rebate Program.

 Second Round